Assignment 5

 Note

 For this and the other logistic regression sections, spend some time looking for good features, but time-box it: use the best model you can create in a few hours.
-It’s very hard to get logistic regression to demonstrate particularly strong performance on this data set.
+Itβs very hard to get logistic regression to demonstrate particularly strong performance on this data set.

 Regularized Regression (15%)#

-Use a lasso regression (penalty='l1' in LogisticRegression) to train a model with many features and automatically select the most useful ones.
-Use either a tuning set or sklearn.linear_model.LogisticRegressionCV to select a useful value for there regularization strength (C).
+) to train a model with many features and automatically select the most useful ones.

 Note

-LogisticRegression supports multiple different solvers.
-The default solver does not support L1 regression.
 Look at its documentation to see how to change the solver to one that supports L1 regression.

-Note that while lasso regression will automatically select features, it can only work with the features you give it β€” you still need to transform data into useful form for influencing the predictor.
+Note that while lasso regression will automatically select features, it can only work with the features you give it β you still need to transform data into useful form for influencing the predictor.

-Also extend from Lasso to ElasticNet (penalty='elasticnet', you will also need solver='saga'; if you use sklearn.linear_model.LogisticRegressionCV, you will need to pass it a list of L1 ratios as well as C values).
+, you will need to pass it a list of L1 ratios as well as C

 You might want to experiment with some more or different features on a tuning set!